ayushais/deep_3d_descriptor/README.md

 ```

 ### 2.4.
 Testing the model
 To test the model we provide the code for calculating the FPR-95 error.
 The model is tested on 50,000 positive and negative image patches from the testing data.
-This script prints the FPR-95 error, plot the curve between TPR and FPR and stores the data used for plotting the curve.
+This script prints the FPR-95 error, plots the curve between TPR and FPR, and stores the data used for plotting the curve.

 ```
 python test_model.py